SudarshanTarmale/MNIST_data_curation/README.md

-content = """# 🧹 MNIST Curation: Detecting Ambiguous Digits with FiftyOne
+"""# 🧹 MNIST Curation: Detecting Ambiguous Digits with FiftyOne

 This repository contains the solution for **Dataset Curation Lab 1**, part of the Applied Hands-On Computer Vision curriculum.